-The rest of the paper proceeds as follows: a review of the literature is presented in Section 2, whereas Section 3 lays out the methodology.
-Section 4 describes the data.
-Section 5 outlines the results, while the last section concludes the study by highlighting relevant implications and limitations.
+The rest of the paper proceeds as follows: a review of the literature is presented in Section 2, whereas Section 3 describes the data.
+Section 4 lays out the methodology.
+Section 5 outlines the results.
+Section 6 provides a discussion section, while the Section 7 concludes the study and highlights relevant implications..

-2. Literature Review
+2. Literature review

 Few studies have evaluated various issues in the prediction of bankruptcy and corporate failure.
 Beaver (1966) was the first to apply univariate discriminant analysis to selected ratios and found ratios with high predictive power for bankruptcy.
 Altman (1968) created the first multivariate statistical approach pertaining to FDP - Multiple Discriminant Analysis (MDA).
 Altman's model was designed to address the main issue faced by Beaver's (1966) model: that different ratios may result in conflicting predictions.
 Altman formulated a single weighted score (Z) for each business based on five variables.
 The variables consisted of multiple standard financial and accounting ratios.
 Altman classified a company as failing if its Z-score was less than 1.8, successful if its Z-score was greater than 2.99, and inconclusive if its Z-score was between 1.8 and 2.99.
-Altman's model outperformed Beaver's, as the short-term accuracy of the model was 95%; however, that drops to 72% when it predicts bankruptcies two or more years in advance.
+Altman's model outperformed Beaver's, as the short-term accuracy of the model was 95 %; however, that drops to 72 % when it predicts bankruptcies two or more years in advance.